RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/account-management.md

 1. For the email alerts, click **Edit** and select the alerts that the user receives.
     You can select:
     - Receive alerts for databases - The alerts that are enabled for the selected databases are sent to the user.
-You can either select all databases,or you can select **Customize** and select the individual databases to send alerts for.
+You can either select all databases, or you can select **Customize** and select the individual databases to send alerts for.
     - Receive cluster alerts - The alerts that are enabled for the cluster are send to the user.